PotegaIT/python-course/lesson_08/README.md

 > Remember: good code is not just code that works, but code that is easy to read.
 > This way, others (or even you in the future) will be able to understand it quickly.

-© 2025 PotęgaIT – Python Course for Beginners
+© 2025 PotegaIT – Python Course for Beginners